 The following letter was sent to a list of about 35 organizations in Canada outside Quebec, asking what they will do to support Bill 21.
-We will summarize the responses on this page in the near future, probably in early January 2020, in order to give everyone time to reply.
+We will summarize the responses on this page in April 2020.

 Subject: One question for your organization